 - You can make these nut-free by substituting the almond flour for more plain gluten-free flour.

-If you like this recipe, you may like these other delicious vegan and gluten-free recipes too:
+If you like this gluten-free and vegan beetroot brownie recipe, you may like these other delicious vegan and gluten-free baking recipes too: